revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Show Answer </b> </summary>

-- POM (Project Object Model)- which is an XML file having the details of project  strccture and contents termed as pom.xml file.
+- POM (Project Object Model)- which is an XML file having the details of project  structure and contents termed as pom.xml file.

 </details>